MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsUnassignedNumberTreatment.md

 ```

 ### -Identity
-The Id of the specific treatment.
+The Id of the treatment.

 ```yaml